-This video is taken from Soundfly’s brand new Advanced Synths & Patch Design For Producers course.
-To access the rest of this online course, plus hundreds of instructional videos and tutorials on production, songwriting, composing, beat making, mixing and more, subscribe here.
++ This video is taken from Soundfly’s Advanced Synths & Patch Design For Producers course.
+To access the rest of this online course, plus hundreds more instructional videos and tutorials, subscribe here.

 It’s important to learn about the history of synthesizers, and how the various types of synthesis that are possible help to achieve different practical and aesthetic results.
 When designing sounds for your productions, your beats, your songs and even your own imaginary video games, you can lean on your understanding of the foundations of synthesizers to help generate new and exciting paths forward.

 That’s why we’ve started our new course, Advanced Synths & Patch Design for Producers, off with a lesson on historical foundations, including the above video, newly launched on our YouTube channel.

 Now here’s a short introduction to the four common types of synthesis that we’ll be covering in the rest of the course: Subtractive, wavetable, FM, and sampling.
 There are others, like additive, granular, physical modeling, phase distortion, etc, and we may mention them here or there, but we thought these four would give you an excellent and in-depth journey.

 Modern subtractive synths have their roots in some of the most classic instruments and sounds in the history of recorded music.
 Robert Moog’s Minimoog synthesizer created the sort of template for the style, and synth makers from Arp and Oberheim to Yamaha and Sequential Circuits delivered some true classics.
 These are kind of like the Greek/Roman Gods in the history of synthesizers.